anon-blue/anon.blue/README.txt

                                                                                p
 lease keep that with you

- i like you everyday ,you are my sunsh
+ i like you everyday ,you are my sunsh  sunshine